paschmann/reach-sdk/README.md

 ## Usage

 All notification providers have one common required parameter, named text.
-The property name is the same across all provider types to ensure that the recipient recieves the notification on any of their selected platforms.
+This property is the same across all provider types to ensure that the recipient recieves the same notification on any of their selected platforms.

 1. Import, create, and instantiate an instance of Reach.